2024 Moldovan census: Results

 According to the preliminary results of the 2024 census, out of 2.40 million people, 46.4% (1.11 million people) lived in urban areas and 53.6% (1.28 million people) lived in rural areas.
 The female population continued to be predominant in 2024, constituting 1.26 million people or 52.9% of the total population (compared to 52.0% in the 2014 census), while the male population constituted 1.13 million people or 47.1% of the country's population (compared to 48.0% in 2014).

 At the 2024 census, 99.1% of the total population declared that they had Moldovan citizenship, of which 15.6% people declared that they also held the citizenship of other states, compared to the 2014 census in which 99.5% of the population declared that they held Moldovan citizenship, including 5.6% that also held that of other states.
-Of the total population that declared its ethnicity, in the 2024 census, people who declared themselves Moldovan and Romanian constituted 77.2% and 7.9%, respectively.
-Among the ethnic minorities, 4.9% declared themselves Ukrainian, 4.2% Gagauz, 3.2% Russian, 1.6% Bulgarian, 0.4% Roma/Gypsy and 0.5% other ethnicities.
+Of the total population that declared its first ethnicity in the 2024 census, people who declared themselves Moldovan and Romanian by first ancestry constituted 76.7% and 8%, respectively.
+Among the ethnic minorities, 5.1% declared themselves Ukrainian, 4.0% Gagauz, 3.4% Russian, 1.6% Bulgarian, 0.4% Roma/Gypsy and 0.5% other ethnicities.
+Moreover, 5.7% of the total population declared Romanian as their second ethnicity, 1.4% declared Moldovan, 0.4%, Russian, 0.2% Ukrainian and 0.1% Bulgarian.
+Those who declared their first ethnicity as Moldovan and Romanian as their second ethnicity formed 5.7% of the total population, while 0.9% declared Romanian as their first ethnicity and Moldovan as their second ethnicity.

 Of the total population that declared its mother tongue (limba maternă; distinct from the usually spoken language) in the census, 49.2% declared "Moldovan" and 31.3% declared Romanian, with both adding up to 80.5%.
 The share of the population that declared Romanian as its mother tongue increased by 8.1% compared to the 2014 census (23.2%), and the share that declared "Moldovan" decreased by 7.8% (56.9% in the 2014 census).
 Among other languages declared as mother tongues, Russian stood out with 11.1% of the population, followed by Gagauz with 3.8%, Ukrainian with 2.9%, Bulgarian with 1.2%, Romani/Gypsy with 0.3% and other languages with 0.2%.
+The proportion of the population who declared its mother tongue to be Romanian was higher among younger age groups, and it actually predominated in the 20-29 age group (88.785 who declared their "language to be Romanian, and 88,737 who declared it to be Moldovan.